Holy Mother of God Church, Tehran: Church architecture

 The original church plan has not been preserved, but the architects of the church were inspired by the architecture of Armenian churches from the seventh and tenth centuries.
 The Church of Mary, which is built out of grey basalt stone, has a size of 32.5 m × 19.8 m and occupies an area of about 550 square meters.
 Like other Armenian churches, it has the form of a cross and its sanctuary is located on the east.
 The church has two domes, a larger and a smaller one.
 The main dome is influenced by Byzantine architecture.
 The main entrance of the church is on the western side.

 Arch Bishop Ardak Manokian Museum

-One of the adjacent buildings is allocated to Armenians National Museum.
+One of the adjacent buildings is allocated to the Armenian National Museum.
 It was opened in 2000 by Aram I.

-Different sections of this museum exhibit pictures of some of Iran's Armenian churches, accessories used in church ceremonies, religious handwritten books and traditional Armenian women clothing.
+Different sections of this museum exhibit pictures of some of Iran's Armenian churches, accessories used in church ceremonies, religious handwritten books, and traditional Armenian women's clothing.
 The museum also holds some documents and personal belongings of Ardak Manokian, as well as works done by Armenian artists.
-Ardak Manokian was Armenians' Arch Bishop after the Iranian revolution.
+Ardak Manokian was the Armenians' Arch Bishop after the Iranian revolution.
 He died in 1999 in Tehran.